Blog > Kerberoasting Attack: Detection & Prevention Guide

 The consequences of a successful Kerberoasting attack can be severe.
 Attackers can leverage compromised service accounts to move laterally within the network, gaining access to sensitive data, intellectual property, and financial information.
 In a worst-case scenario, they can elevate their privileges to domain administrator, effectively taking control of the entire Active Directory domain.

 The fallout from such a breach can include financial losses, reputational damage, and regulatory fines.
-Furthermore, recovering from a Kerberoasting attack can be a costly and time-consuming endeavor, disrupting business operations and eroding stakeholder trust.
+Furthermore, recovering from a Kerberoasting attack can be costly and time-consuming, disrupting business operations and eroding stakeholder trust.

 Detecting a Kerberoasting Attack in Progress: Early Warning Signs